maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : The Junos OS REST API currently only works with IPv4 transport.**
 + ```protocol://device:port/rpc/procedure```
 + **Feedback : protocol://device:port/rpc/procedure is a valid example of an HTTP GET method.**
++ HTTP supports the GET and POST methods

 ### daemon
 + mgd